AFM-SPM/TopoStats/docs/usage.md

 done using the `--config my_config.yaml` file.

 **NB** this assumes that you are in the same directory as your scans where you have saved the `my_config.yaml` file that you edited.
-That doesn't _have_ to be the case but it makes life easier for now if you are not familiar with absolute and relative paths.
+That doesn't _have_ to be the case but it makes life easier for if you are not familiar with absolute and relative paths.

 ``` bash